FOUNDER, EXECUTIVE DIRECTOR, Teacher And Coach

 Annex Instructor and Summer Camp Advocacy Program Director

 Teacher Bio: Caley Henderson is a Senior at Middlebury College, where she is majoring in Education: Privilege and Poverty (a self-designed major) and is minoring in Chinese Language and Literature.
 She has a 3.98 GPA.
-Caley is passionate about education and teaching and has a bunch of experience doing what she loves.
-In the past five years, she has offered twelve courses for homeschool students including classes in debate, art, literature and writing.
-These class offerings include five creative writing classes, one week-long summer creative writing intensive and three popular virtual creative writing classes.
+Caley is passionate about education and teaching and has significant experience doing what she loves.
+In the past five years, she has offered thirteen courses for homeschool students including classes in debate, art, literature and writing.
 For the past seven years, she has also been tutoring students of all ages in a variety of subjects including writing, English, math, history and SAT prep.
 She has been trained and certified as Middlebury College peer writing tutor.

-Caley spent the past semester studying Mandarin and education in Kunming, China.
-She then participated in a research internship with REAP (the RUral Education Action Program attached to Stanford University), conducting interviews and writing narratives for their website.
+Caley spent last spring studying Mandarin and education in Kunming, China.
+She then participated in a research internship with REAP (the Rural Education Action Program attached to Stanford University), conducting interviews and writing narratives for their website.
 She will continue to work with REAP in the coming semester, helping to research and write an upcoming academic paper.
-Prior to working with REAP, Caley has worked as an intern at the Connecticut State Department of Education; a curriculum developer and debate teacher at the Legacy Foundation of Hartford’s summer program for underserved students; and the designer and director of the advocacy elective program at the Westfield Academy of Debate, Model United Nations and Leadership Summer Program.
+Prior to working with REAP, Caley has worked as an intern at the Connecticut State Department of Education; a curriculum developer and debate teacher at the Legacy Foundation of Hartford’s summer program for underserved students; and the designer and director of the Advocacy Elective Program at the Westfield Academy of Debate, Model United Nations and Leadership Summer Program.

 While at school, Caley loves to debate.
-She has served as the President of Middlebury’s Debate Society for several semesters and has won several speaking awards in her time at college, including Novice Champion at Dartmouth, and has been selected to compete at the the World Universities Debating Championships, the Pan-American British Parliamentary Championship and American Parliamentary Debate Nationals.
+She has served as the President of Middlebury’s Debate Society and has won several speaking awards in her time at college, including Novice Champion at Dartmouth, and has been selected to compete at the the World Universities Debating Championships, the Pan-American British Parliamentary Championship and American Parliamentary Debate Nationals.
 In addition to debating, Caley also leads the Middlebury Student Quaker group on campus and is committed to service work.
-She is a weekly volunteer at The Charter House, a local warming shelter and a transitional housing organization, and previously sat on the board of directors of an established Addison county non-profit called HOPE (Helping Overcome Poverty’s Effects).
+She is a weekly volunteer at The Charter House, a local warming shelter and a transitional housing organization, and previously sat on the Board of Directors of an established Addison county non-profit called HOPE (Helping Overcome Poverty’s Effects).

 ANNEX COURSES PREVIOUSLY TAUGHT BY CALEY HENDERSON: